Your Turn John Muir: Mountain protagonist—transcendentalist

 Nearly 50 years have passed since Muir’s spirit spoke to me on the Ahwahnee meadow, but this same spirit is alive and vibrant in the hearts and souls of those who thrive under his tutelage.

-Any John Muir fans that would like to see more pictures and posts are eagerly invited to check out: biodesignoutforawalk.com or our Facebook page.
+Any John Muir fans that would like to see more pics and posts are eagerly invited to check out: biodesignoutforawalk.com or our Facebook page.